oss-generic/process/docs/FormatsAndConventions.md

 Find command is case sensitive.

-A case insesitive find is more user friendly because users cannot be expected to remember exact case of the key words.
+A case insensitive find is more user-friendly because users cannot be expected to remember the exact case of the keywords.

+Let's,
-Let's update the matching algorithm to use a case-insensitive matching.
+* update the search algorithm to use case-insensitive matching
+* add a script to migrate stress tests to the new format

 ```
 An example commit message for a commit that is part of a multi-commit PR: